bitrix24/b24restdocs/api-reference/log/log-blogpost-getusers-important.md

-# View Users Who Read an Important Message log.blogpost.getusers.important
+# View users who read an important message log.blogpost.getusers.important

 {% note warning "We are still updating this page" %}